 Is creative thinking the same as innovation?

-The term “innovation” is now being used several ways.
-Specialists in creativity have recognized that being creative is only part of the story, that teaching people to use a creativity tool is not enough.
+The term “innovation” continues being used several ways.
+Specialists in creativity have recognized that creativity is only part of the story, that teaching people to use a creativity tool is not enough.
 They use the term “innovation process” to describe a series of steps.
 Some of these steps go before and some after the creative thinking step.
 Also, an “innovation” is a label now given to an idea after it has been successfully implemented.
 So, the term means real significant positive change.
 Creativity is a skill.
-The innovation process uses creativity to help produce positive results.
+The innovation process uses creativity to help produce results.

 Where does critical thinking fit in with innovation?

 A typical innovation process is as follows:

 - Develop ideas.